cybergodev/docs-site/docs/en/json/api-reference/processor/output.md

 Signature: `func (p *Processor) EncodeStream(values any, cfg ...Config) (string, error)`

-Encodes any value to a JSON string.
-Equivalent to the Processor method form of `EncodeWithConfig`.
+Encodes multiple values into a JSON array stream. `values` is typically a slice or enumerable collection, outputting a JSON array string like `[v1,v2,...]`.

 ```go
 values := []any{"item1", "item2", "item3"}